Inha University in Tashkent

-Inha University in Tashkent or IUT (Toshkent Shahridagi Inha Universiteti in Uzbek) is a branch of Korean Inha University in Tashkent, Uzbekistan.
-Inha University in Tashkent has two departments - School of Computer and Information Engineering, and School of Logistics.
+Inha University in Tashkent or IUT (Toshkent Shahridagi Inha Universiteti in Uzbek) is a branch of the Korean Inha University in Tashkent, Uzbekistan.
+Inha University in Tashkent has two departments - School of Computer and Information Engineering, and the School of Logistics.

 Inha University in Tashkent was established according to the resolution of the first president of the Republic of Uzbekistan.
-IUT is the result of the cooperation between Inha University of Korea and the government of Uzbekistan with the goal of developing IT leaders.
-Inha University in Korea is oriented toward engineering, IT, management, logistics, etc. The curriculum and academic program for Inha University in Tashkent is similar to that of its Korean counterpart.
+IUT is the result of cooperation between Inha University of Korea and the government of Uzbekistan with the goal of developing IT leaders.
+Inha University in Korea is oriented toward engineering, IT, management, logistics, etc. The curriculum and academic programs of Inha University in Tashkent are similar to those of its Korean counterpart.

 Campus

 The campus is based in Tashkent city.
-There is one main building with seven floors.
-And another new building with 3 floors, which holds the conference hall.
+There is a main building with seven floors and a new building with three floors which holds the conference hall.